vseryakov/backendjs/README.md

 the user without the backend involved.
 It does not mean this is simple gateway between the database, in many cases it is but if special processing of the data is needed before sending it to the user, it is possible to do and backendjs provides many convenient helpers and tools for it.

-When the API layer is initialized, the api module contains `app` object which is Express application.
-The `api.initMiddleware` method which is supposed to be overridden is called with `this` pointing to the api module and Express server `this.app` created and initialized with security middleware but not any other routes or templates.
+When the API layer is initialized, the api module contains `app` object which is an Express server.

+Special module `app` or namespace is designated to be used fpr application developent.
+This module is available the same way as api or core which makes it easy to refer and extend with additional methods and structures.

-The typical structure of a backendjs application is the following (created by the bkjs init-app command:
+The typical structure of a backendjs application is the following (created by the bkjs init-app command):

-            var backend = require('backendjs');
+            var bkjs = require('backendjs');
-            var api = backend.api;
+            var api = bkjs.api;
+            var app = bkjs.app;
-            var db = backend.db;
+            var db = bkjs.db;

             // Describe the tables or data model api.describeTables({
                 ...
             });

-            // Optionally customize the Express environment, setup MVC routes or else, this.app is the Express server api.initMiddleware = function()
+            // Optionally customize the Express environment, setup MVC routes or else, options.app is the Express server app.configureMiddleware = function(options, callback)
             {
                 ...
+                callback()
             }

-            // Register API endpoints, i.e. url callbacks api.initApplication = function(callback)
+            // Register API endpoints, i.e. url callbacks app.configureWeb = function(options, callback)
             {
                 this.app.get('/some/api/endpoint', function(req, res) { ... });
                 ...
+                callback();
             }

             // Optionally register post processing of the returned data from the default calls